chanduujjina/JSE_Practice_2025_B1/test4.md

 graph TD
     Start --> CheckWeather
     CheckWeather{a > b}
-    CheckWeather -- Yes --> Print A
+    CheckWeather -- Yes --> A
-    CheckWeather -- No --> Print B
+    CheckWeather -- No --> B
-    Print A --> End
+    A --> End
-    Print B --> End
+    B --> End